ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 - **Action:** For any outlier holdings (e.g., up >10% or down >5%), search for company-specific news that explains the movement.
 - **Enrichment:**
     - In the `analyst_notes` section, add a `top_holdings_analysis` field.
 Detail why the top movers performed as they did (e.g., "AAPL down 5% on news of delayed product launch.").
-- **Competing Narratives:** Track sector patterns:
+- **Intelligence Notes:** Track sector patterns:
-  - Tech holdings (AAPL, GOOGL) outperforming = bear case evidence
+  - Which holdings are outperforming/underperforming?
-  - Financial/industrial holdings (BAC, AXP) outperforming = potential rotation signal
+  - Any rotation signals emerging?

 ### Step 2.4: Berkshire Performance & Buyback Signal